MartaJopp/pac-connect/README.md

 ## Acknowledgments

-* Chris Black, Kris Szafranski, Prime Digital Academy
+* Thank you to my instructors Chris Black, Kris Szafranski and Prime Digital Academy
+* Thank you to Prime Digital Academy for providing the Passport Authentication code